-Relations with the US: The US and Croatia first established diplomatic ties immediately following Croatia's 1991 separation from Yugoslavia (see p.
-13 of History and Myth).
+Relations with the US: The US and Croatia first established diplomatic ties immediately following Croatia's 1991 separation from Yugoslavia (see History and Myth).
 In the 1990s, tensions occasionally flared over Croatia's role in the region's conflicts, initial reluctance to participate in a post-war criminal tribunal, and treatment of Croatian Serbs.
 Nevertheless, the US consistently supported the growth of Croatian democratic institutions, civil society, and a free market economy, delivering some \$320 million in aid from 1992-2006.
+In the mid-2000s, Croatia emerged as a regional advocate for the US, promoting stability, democracy, and pro-Western policies in the Balkan region.

-In the mid-2000s, protection of human rights, environmental conservation, nonproliferation, energy security, and transnational crime.
-The US also provides Croatia substantial defense assistance in the form of military-to-military training and the provision of equipment to bolster its military capacity, interoperability with US and NATO forces, and border control mechanisms.
+Today, the 2 nations cooperate on a range of issues such as protection of human rights, environmental conservation, nonproliferation, energy security, and transnational crime.
+The US also provides Croatia substantial defense assistance in the form of military-to-military training and the provision of equipment to bolster its military capacity, interoperablity with US and NATO forces, and border control mechanisms.
 Croatia has participated in US and NATO-led operations in Libya, Iraq, and Afghanistan.

 In addition to deep political and military connections, the US and Croatia share lucrative trade ties, notably also a bilateral investment agreement that allows some goods, services, and capital to move more freely between the 2 nations.